What is PCOS?

-For instance, women with PCOS are also treated with birth control pills, which helps to regulate menstruation and clear acne.
-But some birth control pills can also increase blood glucose levels, a problem for people at risk for diabetes.
-However, a first-line medication used to treat diabetes, called metformin, is also used to help treat PCOS.
+Some birth control pills may also increase blood glucose levels, a problem for people at risk for diabetes.
+However, metformin (Glucophage, Glumetza), a first-line medication for type 2 diabetes, is also used to help treat the insulin resistance in PCOS.

 If you have PCOS or diabetes, talk to your doctor about which treatment options will work best for your particular situation.